-This project undertakes a study of the Landcare approach across six countries and determine how sustainable agricultural land management mobilised through Landcare contributes to development outcomes,including ACIAR’s high level objectives of food security and poverty reduction; better management of natural resources and climate; gender equity and empowerment of women and girls; as well as post-disaster management and recovery, and social cohesion.
+Funded by the Australian Centre for International Agricultural Research (ACIAR) this project undertakes a study of the Landcare approach across six countries to determine how sustainable agricultural land management mobilised through Landcare contributes to development outcomes, including food security and poverty reduction; better management of natural resources and climate; gender equity and empowerment of women and girls and social cohesion.

 Project timeline: 2013 - 2019

 This project addresses the following Sustainable Development Goals and Targets: